setzler/DiDforBigData/README.md

     package has only *two* dependencies, `data.table` for big data management and `sandwich` for robust standard error estimation, which are already installed with most R distributions.
-Optionally, it will use `fixest` to speed up the estimation if available.
+Optionally, it will use the `fixest` package to speed up the estimation if it is installed.
-4.  **Parallelization:** Administrative servers often have a large number of available processors, but each processor may be slow, so it is important to parallelize. `DiDforBigData` makes parallelization trivial as long as the `parallel` package is installed.
+4.  **Parallelization:** Administrative servers often have a large number of available processors, but each processor may be slow, so it is important to parallelize. `DiDforBigData` makes parallelization easy as long as the `parallel` package is installed.

 ## 3. Demonstration

-This section will compare the following implementations of DiD estimators for staggered treatment contexts:

-1. The implementation of the Borusyak, Jaravel, and Spiess (2022) approach in R package `didimputation`;
-2. The implementation of the Callaway & Sant’Anna (2021) approach in R package `did`;
-3. The implementation of the de Chaisemartin & D’Haultfoeuille (2020) approach in R package `DIDmultiplegt` using 40 bootstrap draws for standard errors (`brep=40`); and,
-4. My R package `DiDforBigData`.

-Regarding `did`, there are many options available in this package, so I compare three: the default (doubly-robust); the estimation method `est_method = "reg"` (not shown below since it gives nearly identical results to the default); and the case in which standard errors are computed analytically rather than by bootstrap (`bstrap=F`).

-Below, I draw the simulated data 3 times per sample size, and apply each estimator.
+This section will compare `didimputation`, `did` (using the default option as well as the `bstrap=F` option), `DIDmultiplegt` (with option `brep=40`), and `DiDforBigData` in R. I draw the simulated data 3 times per sample size, and apply each estimator.
 Results are presented for the median across those 3 draws.
 Sample Size refers to the number of unique individuals.
 Since there are 10 simulated years of data, and the sample is balanced across years, the number of observations is 10 times the number of unique individuals.

 ### 3.1 Point estimates